Lighting Technician Services

 Local Network

-Connections with Serbian equipment suppliers and familiarity with Film City Belgrade's facilities and Serbia's production infrastructure.
+Connections with Serbian gear suppliers and familiarity with Film City Belgrade\'s facilities and Serbia\'s production infrastructure.

 On Location